 My grandfather trapped during the Depression and he had a large cage to live catch some larger animals.
 My Uncle Joe told me he caught bobcats(as well as one overly curious neighbor kid) in that cage and took some to Charles Town Landing State Park in South Carolina to reside as the first bobcats in their Animal Forest.
 From all the stories I have heard about my Grandfather, he could, as the saying goes, whip his weight in wildcats.

-There is still a legal trade in bobcat skins with 65,000 being exported in 2015 for coats that can sell upwards of $100,000.
-Individual skins are worth between $200 and $400 dollars with exceptional skins being sold for $1000.
-Even with the trapping, studies seem to agree that the bobcat populations are remaining steady or increasing since the 90’s.
+There is still a legal trade in bobcat skins, but even the trapping, studies seem to agree that the bobcat populations are remaining steady or increasing since the 90’s.

 The Umstead bobcats are proving troublesome to find.
 So much in fact that I started the Umstead Trail Cam project in hopes of finding one.
 I am a fair tracker and I have yet to see a bobcat track, scat or kill in the park.
 I suspect our bobcat population has declined but to what extent I don’t know.
 There is a great story from one of the Ranger’s kids in the 60’s about him walking outside to see his sister pinning a bobcat to the ground with a branch.

 Bobcats are not big animals in the South, with an average weight for males being around 10 lbs and around 7 lbs for females.
 A big northern male may top 50 lbs.
 When you take a look at the beautiful video of a northern bobcat jumping a stream, look for the striped tail with the black tip as well as the tufted ears.
-Bobcat jumps over a river with a single leap - YouTube It is all power and grace.
+Check out this video of a bobcat jumping over a river with a single leap.
+It is all power and grace.

 Bobcats are known to be generalists when it comes to diet.
 Their preference would be rabbits, mice, squirrels and birds, but they will eat snakes, amphibians, crustaceans, insects and rarely skunks.
 Bobcats kill fawns and young deer as well.
 Cats are not the long-distance runners like the dog family, so the bobcat hunts with slow careful stalking culminating in a short all-out sprint or lie in wait at a likely spot.